KizMistry/Yoga-Utopia/README.md

 Yoga Utopia is a Yoga, Meditation and Mental-Health website that hopes to provide a universal yoga experience, encouraging both a healthy mind and a healthy body for everyone.
 Yoga Utopia's goal is to teach visitors the origins and benefits of practicing Yoga, Meditation and the importance of Mental Well-being.

-Yoga Utopia is beginner friendly, providing beginner friendly content which is also beneficial to a more experienced Yogi.
+Yoga Utopia provides beginner-friendly content which is also beneficial to a more experienced Yogi.
-The site has useful information relating to Yoga, Meditation, and Mental-Health that will help to educate people interested in each category.
+The site has useful information relating to Yoga, Meditation, and Mental-Health that will help educate people interested in each category.
 Yoga Utopia aims to leave people feeling stronger, healthier and happier.

 ## Features